ethercreative/bookings/docs/commerce/templating/ticket-custom-fields.md

 The code below shows how you can update a booked tickets contents (currently this is only possible after a booking has been added to a cart, not during).

+A `ticket` variable will be returned, which you can use to get any errors on the ticket.

 ::: code

 ```twig